jgraettinger/blog/README.md

-If you're familiar with traditional database architecture, you'll notice a bit of a theme: internal database details are often first-class citizens within Flow.
+If you're familiar with traditional database architecture, you'll notice a bit of a theme: internal database details are often front-and-center concepts within Flow.
 This is of a piece with Flow's broader vision of [un-bundling the database](https://www.confluent.io/blog/turning-the-database-inside-out-with-apache-samza/) — without forsaking the properties that make databases desirable in the first place!